Skip to main content

 Slovakia Crude Oil Production

-Slovakia produces very limited amounts of crude oil (0.3 Mt), which is used in the petrochemical industry only.
+Slovakia produces very limited amounts of crude oil (0.3 Mt in 2023), which is used in the petrochemical industry only.

-Crude oil imports (5.5 Mt in 2022) come mainly from Russia (77% in 2021) through the Druzhba pipeline.
+Crude oil imports (5.4 Mt in 2023) come mainly from Russia (96% in 2022) through the Druzhba pipeline.
 The pipeline, with a capacity of 20 Mt/year in the Slovak section, runs through Belarus and Ukraine.
 Oil is exported to Croatia through the Adria pipeline, which is connected to the Druzhba (Friendship) pipeline.
+In July 2024, Ukraine halted oil deliveries via its territory through the Druzhba pipeline to Slovakia and Hungary for supplies coming from Lukoil.

 Interactive Chart Slovakia Crude Oil Production